defaultxr/cl-patterns/doc/SC-differences.md

   * i.e. amp/db, dur/delta, sustain/legato, etc
 * pbind has special keys which alter the functionality of it
 * all pstreams (pattern streams) keep a history of previous values that can be referred back to at any time using `pstream-nth`
-* pwrand - weights are automatically normalized (FIX)
+* pwrand/pwxrand - weights are automatically normalized (FIX)
 * pdurstutter - works on event streams as well as number streams.